Ueda's peak set theorem for general von Neumann algebras: Introduction

-The identification $a\to\pi(a)$ turns out to be a *-isomorphic embedding of $M$ into $N$, and we will for the sake of simplicity identify $M$ with $\pi(M)$.
+The identification $a\to\pi(a)$ above turns out to be a *-isomorphic embedding of $M$ into $N$, and we will for the sake of simplicity identify $M$ with $\pi(M)$.
 For simplicity of notation the canonical Hilbert space on which $N$ acts will be denoted by $K$ rather than $L^2(\mathbb{R},\mathfrak{H})$.
 We will work in the space $\tilde{N}$ of all $\tau$-measurable operators on $K$ affiliated to $N$.
 We remind the reader that the $\tau$-measurable operators are those closed densely defined affiliated operators $f$ which are ``almost'' bounded in the sense that for any $\epsilon>0$ we may find a projection $e\in N$ with $\tau(\I-e)<\epsilon$, and with $fe\in N$.
 This space turns out to be a very well-behaved complete *-algebra large enough to admit all the noncommutative function spaces of interest.
+Using the fact that $\tau\circ \theta_s=e^{-s}\tau$, it is a simple matter to show that the group of *-automorphisms $(\theta_s)$ above admits an extension to continuous $*$-automorphisms on $\tilde{N}$ (see for example either of \cite[bottom p.\ 42]{G-L} and \cite[Proposition 4.7]{LL2}).
+We will retain the notation $\theta_s$ for these extensions.
 Within this framework, the Haagerup $L^p$-spaces ($0<p<\infty$) are defined by $L^p(M)=\{a\in \tilde{N}: \theta_s(a)=e^{-s/p}a, s\in \mathbb{R}\}$.
+Having thus being identified as subspaces of $\tilde{N}$, the Haagerup $L^p$-spaces in a very natural way inherit both a conjugation and an order structure from $\tilde{N}$.
+In fact even the natural (quasi-)norm topology on $L^p(M)$ is inherited from $\tilde{N}$ -- the (quasi-)norm topology on each $L^p(M)$ agrees with the subspace topology inherited from $\tilde{N}$ \cite[Proposition II.26]{Terp}.
+Via the canonical embedding of $L^1(M)$ in $\tilde{N}$ a functional $\psi \in M_*$ is positive (resp.\ selfadjoint, i.e.\ a difference of two positive functionals) if and only if its image in $\tilde{N}$ is positive (resp.\ selfadjoint) \cite{Terp}.